saiveen1/CsgoInternal/README.md

 It has 3 healthbar sytle.

 No fancy code tricks, cause I don't know how to... :( .
 So some of the codes sucks(In GameData.h playerStruct).

+Set the C++ language standard to preview.
+Compile in VS2019 perfectly.

 Hope can help you.